 Braces are kept on the child until the new growth center has formed completely-usually for 2 to 3 years!
-This is very hard on both the child and family. cast full-leg braces upper-leg braces only
+This is very hard on both the child and family.

 Any of 3 different hip surgeries can make the head of the thigh bone fit more completely into the socket so the new growth center forms a rounder shape.